Wrist & Hand - Carpal Tunnel Syndrome

 Carpal Tunnel Syndrome

-In some cases, nerve conduction tests are needed to confirm the diagnosis.
-Blood tests and x-rays are sometimes required.
+Accurate diagnosis is essential to determine the appropriate treatment for CTS.
+In some cases, nerve conduction tests are needed to confirm the diagnosis, and blood tests and x-rays may sometimes be required.

 Consultants